MarinaGoto/Javascript-Game-Obstacles/README.md

 The game was recreated at the workshop by Women in Technology Oslo.

-The instruction was made by using: http://sci-code.com/
+The instruction was made using: http://sci-code.com/

 What does the game look like?